lheisey/beautiful-gardens/README.md

 ## Description ##

-The Beautiful Gardens static website generator boilerplate was developed for use on my innermind website.
+The Beautiful Gardens static website generator boilerplate was developed for use on my innermind.com website.
 This can be used as a starting point for a static generated site or just serve as an example of how a site of this type can be done.

 ## Features ##